Probing the equation of state of neutron stars with captured primordial black holes: The metric and orbital motion

-Outside a NS, the mass function $m(r)$ is a constant and is equal to the total mass $M_\text{NS}=1.4 M_\odot$.
-In the crust below the ocean, the atoms are fully ionized under intensive pressure, the nuclei become more neutron-rich with more electrons captured, and the density increases until it reaches $0.5\rho_0$.
-As seen from Fig. \ref{Fig:NS_metric}, near the NS surface, the metric parameter $\alpha(r)$ and the mass functions $m(r)$ for three EoS models all approach to approximately $-0.2$ and $1.4\ M_\odot$, respectively, the result is consistent with the Schwarzschild metric at the surface.
-The transitions from the inner crust to the core are at $\{11.5,10.8,10.9\}$ km for the EoS models BSk21, BSk26, and QHC21AT, respectively.
-Since the density and pressure outside the NS core are much smaller than those in the NS core, so the mass contributions from the NS crust and envelope ($r\gtrsim 10$ km) to the total mass are negligible and the mass keeps to be a constant as $r$ decreases, and $\Omega\sim\sqrt{Gm(r)/r^3}\propto r^{-3/2}$ outside the NS core.
-In the NS core, there are primarily neutrons with a small fraction of protons and electrons (and at higher densities also muons) to ensure charge neutrality.
-As the density and pressure increase with $r$ decreasing, both $\alpha(r)$ and $m(r)$ decrease.
-Deep inside the NS core, the density could reach up to $\sim 10^{18}\text{ kg/m}^3$.
-At such extreme density, the understanding of the material composition becomes even more uncertain, and new particle species such as hyperons or even transition to more exotic states of matter like a Bose-Einstein condensate of pions and/or kaons or a quark-gluon plasma may emerge.
+Outside an NS, the mass function $m(r)$ remains constant and is equal to the total mass of $M_\text{NS}=1.4 M_\odot$.
+In the crust beneath the ocean, the atoms are fully ionized under intensive pressure; the nuclei become increasingly neutron-rich as more electrons are captured, and the density rises until it reaches $0.5\rho_0$.
+As seen from Figure \ref{Fig:NS_metric}, near the NS surface, the metric parameter $\alpha(r)$ and the mass functions $m(r)$ for three EOS models all approach approximately $-0.2$ and $1.4\ M_\odot$, respectively, which is consistent with the Schwarzschild metric at the surface.
+The transitions from the inner crust to the core occur at $\{11.5,10.8,10.9\}$ km for the EOS models BSk21, BSk26, and QHC21AT, respectively.
+Since the density and pressure outside the NS core are much lower than those within, the mass contributions from the NS crust and envelope ($r\gtrsim 10$ km) to the total mass are negligible, and the mass outside the NS core remains constant as $r$ increases, along with the orbital frequency $\Omega\sim\sqrt{Gm(r)/r^3}\propto r^{-3/2}$ outside the NS core.
+In the NS core, there are primarily neutrons, with a small fraction of protons and electrons (and at higher densities, also muons) to maintain charge neutrality.
+As density and pressure increase with decreasing $r$, both $\alpha(r)$ and $m(r)$ decrease.
+Deep inside the NS core, the density can reach up to $\sim 10^{18}\text{ kg/m}^3$.
+At such extreme densities, understanding the material composition becomes even more uncertain, and new particle species such as hyperons or even transitions to more exotic states of matter like a Bose-Einstein condensate of pions, and/or kaons, or a quark--gluon plasma, may emerge.
 In the inner core ($r\lesssim3$ km), the density, pressure, and $\alpha(r)$ are almost constant, but the mass function $m(r)$ continues to decrease as $\sim r^3$.
-In this region, $\alpha(r)$, $m(r)$, $\rho(r)$, and $p(r)$ have the largest differences for different EoS.
-Therefore, we expect to distinguish different EoS by the observations of GWs.
-According to Newtonian gravity, inside a NS the mass function $m(r)$ is equal to $4\pi\rho(r)r^3/3$, so the orbital frequency $\Omega$ of a PBH in a circular orbit is a constant if the density of the NS is a constant as discussed in \citep{Genolini:2020ejw}.
-In the Newtonian limit, $g_{tt}\approx -1+2Gm/r$, but Fig. \ref{Fig:NS_metric} shows that $|\alpha(r)|$ is not small and $g_{tt}=-e^{2\alpha}$ is much different from $-1$.
-The fully relativistic results from solving Einstein equations are totally different from those in Newtonian gravity, then the orbital motion and GW waveform will also be very different, so the results tell us that it is necessary to solve the spacetime geometry inside a NS in order to probe the NS EoS, the internal NS structure and physics under extreme conditions.
+In this region, $\alpha(r)$, $m(r)$, $\rho(r)$, and $p(r)$ exhibit the largest differences for different EOS.
+Therefore, we expect to distinguish different EOSs through observations of GWs.
+According to Newtonian gravity, if the density of the NS $\rho$ is constant, then inside the NS the mass function $m(r)=4\pi\int \rho(r)r^2 dr$ equals $4\pi\rho r^3/3$, and the orbital frequency $\Omega$ of a PBH in a circular orbit remains constant, as discussed in \cite{Genolini:2020ejw}.
+In the Newtonian limit, $g_{tt}\approx -1+2Gm/r$, but Figure \ref{Fig:NS_metric} shows that $|\alpha(r)|$ is not small and $g_{tt}=-e^{2\alpha}$ significantly differs from $-1$.
+The fully relativistic results obtained from solving Einstein's equations diverge entirely from those in Newtonian gravity; thus, the orbital motion and GW waveform will also differ significantly.
+These results indicate that it is essential to solve the spacetime geometry within an NS to investigate the NS EOS, as well as the internal NS structure and physics under extreme conditions.